 The corpus is encoded into Unicode characters.
 There is a certain amount of variation and uncertainty when it comes to writing Wenzhou in Chinese characters.
 We opted to represent the Wenzhou forms currently lacking Unicode Chinese glyphs in IPA transcription.
 The writing of sentence final particles, in particular, is problematic and these were transcribed using the IPA.
 The Wenzhou Fangyan Dictionary (You and Yang 1998) was used as a reference both for the Chinese characters and for the normalized phonetic transcription.
 Personal names and other confidential information were edited to ensure anonymity of participants.
 Spoken Wenzhou has a number of phonetically contracted forms which required some procedural decisions concerning transcription.
-The negative morpheme [fu] 不, for example, combines with certain following morphemes to produce contracted forms: [fu ha] 不包 'not give' can be reduced to [fa], [fu ha] 不好 'not good' can be reduced to [fa].
-Here, too, we followed the practice of You and Yang (1998), using a single character where the dictionary lists one (舜 for [fa] 'not good') but using two characters otherwise (as in the case of [fu ha] 不句 'not give').
+The negative morpheme [fu] $\overline{\wedge}$, for example, combines with certain following morphemes to produce contracted forms: [fu ha] 不匄 'not give' can be reduced to [fa], [fu hə] 不好 'not good' can be reduced to [fə].
+Here, too, we followed the practice of You and Yang (1998), using a single character where the dictionary lists one (孬 for [fə] 'not good') but using two characters otherwise (as in the case of [fu ha] 不匄 'not give').

 There are two main search tools which are available as part of the interface to the WSC: Concordance and Collocates.
 Both tools provide the same set of options to restrict the search according to selections by gender, aged band, and level of education.
 A Concordance tool has options to allow the display of expanded context (to include preceding and following turns), as well as the complete demographic information for each speaker (gender, age, educational level, etc.).
 In this, we were influenced by BNCWeb, the web-based interface to the British National Corpus (Hoffmann and Evert 2006).
 Figure 9 is a sample of concordance lines displayed by the Concordance tool.
 A Collocates tool offers two options for displaying results.
 An "aggregated" display lists all the word types and the number of tokens in the selected span.
-A "collocates by position" display shows the collocates by individual position, following the suggestion by Stubbs (2001:87-96) who recommends such a display as a basis for lexical profiling of a word.
+A "collocates by position" display shows the collocates as they occur in each word position to the left and to the right of the search word, with the collocates in each position listed in descending order of frequency.
+This kind of arrangement of data follows the suggestion by Stubbs (2001:87-96) who recommends such a display as a basis for "lexical profiling" of a word.
 A sample of collocate results by position is shown in Table 3.